barstoolbluz/ghcli/README.md

 2. Inject it as an env var for GitHub CLI
 3. Clean up after command execution

+### 🔑 Git Credential Helper Integration

+The environment configures the appropriate Git credential helper based on your operating system:

+- **macOS**: `osxkeychain` helper stores credentials in the macOS Keychain
+- **Linux**: `libsecret` helper (if available) or `store` helper
+- **Other**: Falls back to the `store` helper

+This integration ensures that:
+- Your GitHub token is used for both GitHub CLI and Git operations
+- You're not prompted for credentials during Git operations
+- Credentials are stored securely using your OS's recommended mechanism

 ## 🔧 Troubleshooting

 If GitHub auth breaks: